KernFerm/BubblesTheDev-WebBrowser/README.md

 ---

+## 🚀 Upcoming Update – Version `1.0.12`

+We’re improving reliability, control, and privacy in this release.

+### 🔧 What’s Changing

+* Fix for incomplete uninstall issues (no more ghost installs)
+* Full support for custom install locations
+* Smarter update system with automatic retry logic
+* Manual “Check for Updates” option added

+### 🔄 Update System

+* Automatic updates enabled by default
+* Failed updates retry automatically
+* Update checks run again when the browser launches
+* Users are always in control of installing updates

+### 🔒 Privacy First

+* Browser data stays on your device
+* No tracking or data collection during updates
+* Option to keep or remove data during uninstall

+### 💡 Why This Matters

+This update ensures a cleaner install/uninstall process, more reliable updates, and full transparency for users.

+---

 ## 🚀 Overview

 BubblesTheDev Web Browser is a desktop web browser built with Electron and a BrowserView-based tab runtime.